potassco/fclingo/README.md

 #show selected/1.
 &show{}.
 ```
 Our parts database for the bike is now more involved.
 Each part has a price and a type.
 It contains two choices for the frame, either standard or sports, and two choices for the saddle, either standard or fancy.
-As before, we store the prices in integer values and we have a price limit.
+As before, we store the prices in integer variables and we have a price limit.

 Using a choice, we can now express in one line, that we may freely select parts such that the price limit is respected.
 We further restrict solutions such that every type has something selected and there is only one option per type selected.